ualbertalib/avp_aviary_api_interactions/README.md

   * `pip install -r requirements.txt --user`
   * Or python3 setup.py install --user
     * installed required modules in a local user account
-  * Or without `--user` to install into the OS's central Python environment (required administrative privledges)
+  * Or without `--user` to install into the OS's central Python environment (required administrative privleges)

 ## Aviary